 “It is becoming increasingly hard to transition directly from law practice to teaching,” Dean Post explained.
 Candidates for entry-level law school positions are now expected to present a relatively mature scholarly profile; they need a defined research agenda and a substantial portfolio of writing.
 Students who do not pursue a Ph.D. in an allied discipline increasingly seek post-J.D. fellowships, which afford the time and opportunity to write.
 But such fellowships do not provide in-depth scholarly training.

-Students in the new Ph.D. in Law, by contrast, will be required to take coursework, pass qualifying examinations, and write a dissertation.
-Students will also learn how to teach.
+Students in the Ph.D. in Law, by contrast, are required to take coursework, pass qualifying examinations, and write a dissertation.
+Students also learn how to teach during the program.

 The program is open to those who have earned a J.D. degree at an American law school.
 Ph.D. students will be entitled to a waiver of the cost of tuition and will receive a stipend to cover their living expenses.
 For more information, visit www.law.yale.edu/phd.